lolasundara/portfolio/_case-study/the-nest.md

 layout: piece
 name: "the nest"
 image: "/images/nest.png"
-title: "The Nest"
+title: "THE NEST"
 category: "[Front-End Web Design]"
-details: "The Nest is an e-commerce website designed specifically for nice products.
-It is targeted towards higher end consumers who like to shop neat collects and items.
-This project outlines the wireframes and progress in order to create the final outcome."
+details: "The Nest is an e-commerce website designed specifically for niche products.
+It is targeted towards higher-end consumers who like to shop neat collections and items.
+This project outlines the wireframes and overall process in creating the final outcome."
 exploration:
 variations:
   - sketch-1.jpg